12 Aug Pros and Cons of Employee Monitoring

 Simply put, tracking the actions of employees can allow employers to:

-- Employee monitoring has proven to be an effective business tool for determining businesses safety.
-For instance, every employee is fully capable of performing their job role, or if not, do they need to be trained again?
+Employee monitoring has proven to be an effective business tool for determining business safety.
+For instance, every employee is fully capable of performing their job role.
+Or if not, do they need to be trained again?
 Is their job safe or does the job poses a potential health risk, how does the employee execute the job role.

 For many pros that employee monitoring has and can present in an argument for itself, there have been some cons also present.
 Here are the pros and cons of employee monitoring.